utopia-foss/utopia/doc/usage/implement/graph.rst

     create_graph:
       # The model to use for generating the graph.
 Valid options are:
+      # "complete"          Create a complete graph of N vertices.
       # "regular"           Create a k-regular graph.
 Vertices are located on a
       #                     circle and connected symmetrically to their nearest
       #                     neighbors until the desired degree is reached.
-      #                     If the degree is uneven, then they are additionally
-      #                     connected to the vertex at the opposite location.
+      #                     The degree must be even.
+      #                     For directed, choose whether a vertex should have
+      #                     both in- and out-edges to every neighbor
+      #                     (oriented = false), or not.
       # "ErdosRenyi"        Create a random graph using the Erdös-Rényi model
       # "WattsStrogatz"     Create a small-world graph using the Watts-Strogatz
-      #                     model (for directed graphs, rewiring of in_edges)
+      #                     model
       # "BarabasiAlbert"    Create a scale-free graph using the Barabási-Albert
       #                     model (for undirected graphs)
       # "BollobasRiordan"   Create a scale-free graph using the Bollobas-Riordan